Hairstyles For Women With Thinning Hair

 This asymmetrical cut is not only low maintenance but notoriously funky and cool!
 It’s definitely a way to make a statement.

 Pixie cuts are also ageless and can suit a variety of styles and face shapes!
-Maximize this hairstyle by combo drying (air drying first, then finishing it off with a blast of heat!) and style with dry spray wax!
+Maximise this hairstyle by combo drying (air drying first, then finishing it off with a blast of heat!) and style with dry spray wax!

 Pro Style Tip: Mix up the look by pushing back your pixie’s bangs, so they stick up.
 This gives off the illusion that the rest of your hair has more volume and is a great (and popular) event look!